AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 The following section outlines the technical release notes for the current maintenance release of Experience Manager as a Cloud Service.

-## Release 13099 {#release-X}
+## Release 13099 {#release-13099}

-Summarized below are the continuous improvements for maintenance release X, which was publicly released on Aug 15, 2023.
+Summarized below are the continuous improvements for maintenance release 13099, which was publicly released on Aug 15, 2023.
 This maintenance release is an update from previous maintenance release 12874.

 2023.8.0 Feature Activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html) for more information.

-### Enhancements {#enhancements-X}
+### Enhancements {#enhancements-13099}

 None.

-### Fixed Issues {#fixed-issues-X}
+### Fixed Issues {#fixed-issues-13099}

 - FORMS-9971: When an Adaptive Form is rendered in a different locale, the visibility of components is interpreted and applied inaccurately.
 - FORMS-9888: When an Adaptive Form is set to redirect to an external URL (thank you page) on form submission, it fails to redirect to the external URL.